Netgineer0/practica7Mayo/README.md

 * This text is **bold**.
 * This text is *italic*.
 * This text is both ***bold and italic***.

-Este es un cambio delgrupo 9A
+* Este es un cambio del grupo 9A